Onur232/Search-API/README.md

 ## Deployment

-The output of software has created as JSON by Maven build.
+The output of software has created as JAR by Maven build.
 It can be built as WAR also.
 No need to deployment.
-Its just enough to execute jar file and go to URI's that stated at
+Its just enough to execute JAR file and go to URI's that stated at
 "Running the tests" section of this document.

 ## Built With